samsquire/ideas4/README.md

 ```

-# 577. Linear equivalent
+# 577. Godel numbering over programs

 Computers are great at adding numbers together.
-Can the additions produce useful results
+Can the additions produce useful results that are turing complete?

 # 578. Language as a server

 Start the server, send commands to it to run.
 Strange design but super fast.

+This is similar to php-fpm.

 # 579. Type gymnastics